christophermanahan/wejay/README.md

 **II.
 Allottment**
   * A user starts with 5 votes, which are are replenished each time the current song changes.
-  * The vote count is stored in local storage (not in Firebase) for simplicity.
+  * The vote count is stored in local storage (not in Firebase) for performance optimization.

 **III.
 Song Removal**
   * If a song's net priority, ie ```vote_priority + time_priority``` meets the worst song threshold, it is removed.